 Description

-MATERIALS: the first and second floor of the front (south) elevation facing the High Street are faced with painted brick.
-The pitched roof over the front range of the building is covered by slate.
-The visible upper part of the east gable return is rendered.
+The first and second floors of the front elevation facing the High Street are covered in painted brick, while the pitched roof over the front range is finished with slate.
+The upper part of the east gable return is rendered.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.